music-x-lab/midi-function-alignment/README.md

 ## Other Future Works

-We are currently working on function alignment for more tasks, as well as a better foundation model for symbolic music.
+We are currently working on function alignment for more tasks and cross-modality alignment, as well as a better foundation model for symbolic music.

 If you are interested in helping us, please feel free to contact us at jj2731@nyu.edu.